 - Your examiner fills out their own grade and signs the assessment form, after ensuring the grades of the second reviewer or host institute supervisor are correct.

-- Your examiner saves the form and sends the form including the motivation for the grade and (Urkund/Ouriginal) plagiarism check to the Master’s administration office and Master’s programme coordinator.
+- Your examiner saves the form and sends the form including the motivation for the grade and (Urkund/Ouriginal) plagiarism check (see section above) to the Master’s administration office and Master’s programme coordinator.
 You can ask to be in CC as well.
-Epidemiology students must hand in the assessment form at the education office of Epidemiology (MSc-Epidemiology@umcutrecht.nl).
+Epidemiology students must also hand in the assessment form at the education office of Epidemiology (MSc-Epidemiology@umcutrecht.nl).

 - Once your examiner sends the Assessment Form to the administration office (either via email or via OSIRIS Case if you are a CSDB, BINN or SBM student), you will receive an email asking you to upload a copy of your report via OSIRIS Student (see the section below about OSIRIS - Thesis Archive).
 This report should include a Dutch or English plain language summary (in Dutch or English, 500 words, high school Biology level).
 Please note: the title of your report is literally copied to your international diploma supplement, so be aware of the correct use of capitals in the title.
 You can also choose to publish (a version of) your report (read the section below about OSIRIS - Thesis Archive for more information).
-Epidemiology students must also hand in the final report including layman’s summary at the education office of Epidemiology (MSc-Epidemiology@umcutrecht.nl).
+Epidemiology students must also hand in the final report including a plain language summary as a pdf to the education office of Epidemiology (MSc-Epidemiology@umcutrecht.nl).

-- As soon as the Master's administration has received both the assessment and final report, your result will be registered in Osiris.
+- As soon as the Master's administration has received the Assessment Form and you upload your final report, your result will be registered in Osiris.

-- You fill out the evaluation form that is send to you by e-mail.
+- You fill out the evaluation form that is sent to you by e-mail.

 The Graduate School of Life Sciences feels it is very important you share your experiences with your programme coordinator and therefore we urge you to visit your programme coordinator after you finished your project or writing assignment.
 Depending on you Master’s programme, you might receive specific instructions from your programme coordinator about this.